 And of course, no museum in the Netherlands would be complete without a windmill!

 We probably spent a good couple of hours here, including stopping at one of the on-site restaurants for lunch.
-And we could have spent more time, but we wanted to get back to Amsterdam before it got dark.
 As a day trip away from the big city, this was a nice way to spend an afternoon!

 You can now download this article at GPSmyCity here: The Zuiderzee Museum in Enkhuizen